meosch/docker-gen/dnsmasq-configuration/dnsmasq_with_network-manager_for_docker.md

 As you bring up new containers or restart them you will need to get dnsmasq to reload the

 ## Docker Container access from other computers
 If you need to access to your docker containers from other computers you will need use the dnsmasq wrapper method.
+See **dnsmasq_wrapper_alternative.md**  in the **dnsmasq_wrapper_alternative** folder.